almazmumi/Patient-Appointment-Management-System/README.md

 - [x] Phase 1: Create Logical Schema for the database.
 - [x] Phase 2: Set up a google cloud platform to create SQL database.
 - [x] Phase 2: Create database tables.
-- [ ] Phase 3: Design the initial interface of the application in adobe XD.
+- [X] Phase 3: Design the initial interface of the application in adobe XD.
-- [ ] Phase 3: Setup connection with the database Via PHP.
+- [X] Phase 3: Setup connection with the database Via PHP.
-- [ ] Phase 4: Create the acitvites in Android Studio with already designed interface in previous step.
+- [X] Phase 4: Create the acitvites in Android Studio with already designed interface in previous step.
-- [ ] Phase 4: Create a login system.
+- [X] Phase 4: Create a login system.
-- [ ] Phase 4: Create an appointment system.
+- [X] Phase 4: Create an appointment system.
-- [ ] Phase 4: Finalize the application.
+- [X] Phase 4: Finalize the application.

-# STILL IN PROGRESS..